-Unique in the NFL, the Green Bay Packers are owned by our community of shareholders – our fans – rather than a single owner or family.
-That “community team” mindset creates an amazing bond that permeates all aspects of life throughout the year.
+Unique to the NFL, the Green Bay Packers are owned by shareholders – the fans – rather than a single owner.
+That “community team” mindset creates an amazing bond that permeates through all aspects of the community.

 A championship legacy

 In addition to community ownership, there is a pervasive feeling of community pride in our history and legacy.

 Green Bay is the smallest city in the country with a football team in the NFL.
 Yet, we may have one of the most colorful stories with a rich history rooted in the community.
 The team is named after the local business that put up funds to sponsor the team: The Indian Packing Company (later bought out and known as the ACME Packing Company).

 The players were mostly local standouts who recently graduated from the two local public high schools – Green Bay East and Green Bay West.

 Lambeau Field is named after the team’s first captain, Curly Lambeau.

 The Green Bay Packers won Super Bowls I and II under the legendary Coach Vince Lombardi.
 The Super Bowl trophy is now named the Lombardi Trophy.

 Greater Green Bay has embraced our nickname, creating an entire development called the Titletown District.
 There’s so much to see and do in and around Lambeau Field.
 You can even live there!

 You can find both scheduled activities and wander-at-your-own-pace areas throughout the community gathering space just steps from the stadium.
 Enjoy free fitness classes, such as sunrise yoga and Werq dance parties.
 Ongoing programs like Wellness Walk Wednesdays, Campfire Fridays and the Farmers’ Market provide regular meet-up opportunities.
 Or, consider joining the Titletown Kickball League to reenact your childhood passions.
 In the winter, get your sledding and ice skating game on daily.